-The family at a later stage moved to Frith Villa situated near Frith Farm, Laindon Command Road, Little Burstead (previously Laindon).
+The family at a later stage, moved to Frith Villa situated near Frith Farm, Laindon Command Road, Little Burstead (previously Laindon).
 Probably after Nathaniel had left home.
-Another of Basildon's Famous people, Richard Johnson (Actor) lived there for a short time in 1965/6 when he was married to Kim Novak, American actress.
+Another one of Basildon Famous people, Richard Johnson (Actor) lived for a short time in 1965/6 when he was married to Kim Novak, American actress.
 At the time the Villa was referred to as Stockwell Cottage.